kinseyreeves/Deep-RL-Baselines/README.md

 # Environment configurations

 Configurations are passed to the environments as `config` dictionaries.
 This is the format for RLLIB environments.
 Each environment can be started using the gym.
+All environments are stored in the gym-scalable directory.
 ### N-jointed arm
 - Environment consists of an arm of N-joints which must configure itself    to touch an objective